University of Sydney

 Because it already has preserved live content value, clear student query intent, and enough source-backed process detail to justify a serious university-specific page cluster.

 Yes, but only where the source material, live intent, and page depth are strong enough.
-Thin placeholder rollout would be a quality and migration-safety mistake.
+The current published clusters are University of Sydney and UNSW because both have enough real process detail to justify dedicated pages.